marcpaq/b1fipl/README.md

 [Lisp In Less Than 200 Lines Of C](https://carld.github.io/2017/06/20/lisp-in-less-than-200-lines-of-c.html) implemented by Carl Douglas.

 mescc-tools-seed, implemented by Jeremiah Orians.
-An complete chain of one-file languages, from compiler to assemblers and even a shell, for Intel x86:
+A complete chain of one-file languages, from compiler to assemblers and even a shell, for Intel x86:
 [C compiler in assembly](https://github.com/oriansj/mescc-tools-seed/blob/master/x86/cc_x86.M1), [macro assembler to build the C compiler](https://github.com/oriansj/mescc-tools-seed/blob/master/x86/M0_x86.hex2),